SoheilKhodayari/JAW/README.md

 ```

 ### Step 2: Graph Traversals and Declarative Queries
-You can use Cypher Queries or the NeoModel ORM to query the WPGs.
+You can use Cypher Queries or the NeoModel ORM to query the property graph.
 The NeoModel ORM Schema is defined in `wpg_neo4j/orm.py`.
 You should place and run your queries in `wpg_analysis/<ANALYSIS_NAME>`.
 For further details, see the example query files provided: `example.orm.py` and `example.py` in the `wpg_analysis/example` folder.

 ```sh